Govindpur, Bihar: Etymology

 The name Govindpur is inspired by the name Govind (meaning Krishna).

 In this block, Vishunpur village is the largest village in both area and population.
 It is surrounded by mountains that are the sources of many springs.
 Adjacent to this reservoir, there is a temple at the top of the mountain.

 In this block, Dera village is the smallest village in both area and population.
 Dera comes under Madhopur panchayat.
 Earlier the village was called "Pirbigha", but it eventually became known as "Dera".
 Dera is surrounded by mountains from all sides.
 People who live here are mainly dependent on farming and government services.

 The village-like Sarkanda is situated on the border of Bihar and Jharkhand.
 On the other side of the border is the village Kaniken.
 There is a high school, a post office, and a primary school.

-The population is about 3,000 with many castes represented, includig Yadav, Koiri, Pandit, Thathera, Sonar, Rajbanshi, Muslims, Bhumihar, Dusadh, Teli, Mushar, Mochi, Carpenter, Kahar, and Dhobi people.
+The population is about 3,000 with many castes represented, including Yadav, Koiri, Pandit, Thathera, Sonar, Rajbanshi, Muslims, Bhumihar, Dusadh, Teli, Mushar, Mochi, Carpenter, Kahar, and Dhobi people.
 The land is fertile.
 Most of the population works in farming, while others work for the government.

 There are two sub-inspectors of the Bihar Police in this village.
 There are enough teachers in higher secondary school and middle school for classes to run regularly.